Teacher and Leader Induction Guidance

 How can I get involved?

 Determine the region with which you have partnered with a school system or teacher and/ or leader preparation program and register for the upcoming convening.
 We look forward to learning with you!

 What are the benefits of School System, University, and RESA partnerships?

 By connecting theory and practice, we have teacher candidates who are better prepared for their roles in the classroom.
 There is also a shared understanding of P-12 school needs, impacting professional learning for all.
-Reciprocal relationships that are mutually beneficially for everyone and focused on improving student learning is the heartbeat of P-20 Collaboratives.
+Reciprocal relationships that are mutually beneficially for everyone and focused on improving student learning which is the heartbeat of P-20 Collaboratives.